rickersilva/SimplePodcastLanding/README.md

 ## Some considerations on the design

 My first website was a wordpress template I bought a couple years ago that has some plugins that consume my podcast feed and from there it shows the episodes.
 However I had to do a lot of things to keep it up to date.
 So after I produce an episode, which is also a time consuming work, I had to manually update the plugin, set the episode cover which for some reason the plugin never retrieve and wait for the cache to be updated.
-I didn´t want that.
+I didn´t want that anymore.

-I also wanted it to look good on any screen withut having too much todo and have the ability to update it as easy as with a CMS, Something for my coding experience is now easier yet it can be a bt challenging for people not familiar with code.
+I also wanted it to look good on any screen without having too much to do and have the ability to update it as I wish quick.
+Having an HTML snippet I copy and paste and an embed code for my podcast copy pasted have to be enough.

-So I came up with the idea of basing the expeience on Cards.
-A more or less common concept. and I thought cards will be good for posting each episode directly from spotify or anchor embeded.
+So I came up with the idea of basing the expeience on Cards, a more or less common concept. and I thought cards will be good for posting each episode directly from spotify or anchor embeded.
 (Sorry apple, you don´t have easy to find ways of embedding episodes).

-I decided to create cards I can easily create with a snippet of code where I only change the embed code I can copy from my podcast distributors.
-Then I realized I needed a few different types of cards, for the Header, the last episode and episode timelines, maybe a card for special and feature episodes so I deidd to use different background olors, how clever of me.
-I played a bit with bootstrap to make the cards flow and stack accordingly to the screen.
+Cards are created based on Boostsrap and I only change the embed code I can copy from my podcast distributors.
+Then I realized I could tweak card design by changing colors to show info, donation, episode, feature episode cards and so on, how clever of me.
+I played a bit with bootstrap to make the cards flow and stack accordingly to the screen size.
 That needs polishing.

-Anyway you can use the code and customize it for your own purposes and likes and even deploy directly from github to your preferred hosting. in my case I use Azure static websites which is cheaper than a wordpress instance.
+Anyway you can use the code and customize it for your own purposes and likes and even deploy directly from github to your preferred hosting.
+Since this is a static design, I use Azure static websites which is cheaper than a wordpress instance.

 ## Anything else?